 Cost of Travel in Zagreb

-The budget traveler can expect to spend around 40-50 euros per day, including accommodation and food.
 The transportation is not expensive like in European capitals but it can add up quickly.
 The cost of transportation from the airport is around 20 euros.
 The cost of transportation around the city is around 0.5 to 1.5 euros per ride (tram, bus) and it depends on the time and/or area.
 More informations on public transport is available at the city’s transport system website.

 The average cost for staying in Zagreb is around 70-80 euros.
 This price includes food, accommodation, and transportation.
 However, the prices of hotel accommodation skyrocket in July and August.
 Although most of the city attractions are free, you will have to pay the entrance fee for museums and other cultural buildings.
 You may also consider the sightseeing bus tour for around 10 euros per adult person.

 The climate in Zagreb is mild continental with warm summers and moderate temperatures, which cools down at night.
 The winters are cold with occasional snow.
-The most beautiful time to visit Zagreb is during spring and autumn.
-You will enjoy beautiful colorful nature and scenery, and your plans for long walks will not be spoilt by heavy rainfalls.
+The most beautiful time to visit the city is during spring and autumn.
+You will enjoy beautiful colorful nature and scenery, and your plans for long walks will not be spoiled by heavy rainfalls.
 The highest temperatures are in July and August and lowest in January and December.

-Zagreb offers a variety of festivals and events all year around.
+The Croatian capital offers a variety of festivals and events all year around.
 Try to organize your trip in accordance with at least on of the festivals.
 Don’t miss Zagreb festival and International Puppet Festival in September, Zagreb Film Festival in October, Dance Week Festival in May-June or Snow Queen Trophy in January.
-Also, Zagreb hosts one of Europe’s biggest gay festivals Queer Zagreb FM Festival in April.
+Also, the city hosts one of Europe’s biggest gay festivals Queer Zagreb FM Festival in April.